dev-khoi/weather-component/README.md

 ---

-🙌 Credits 🧑‍💻 Built with ❤️ by: dev-khoi
+Built with ❤️ by: dev-khoi

-🛠️ Special thanks to: OpenWeather API
+Special thanks to: OpenWeather API

 ---